 Under Armour Earnings Preview

-Watch Under Armour's (NYS: UA) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Tuesday.
-Under Armour is a developer, marketer, and distributor of branded performance apparel, footwear, and accessories.
+Under Armour (NYS: UA) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Jan.
+26. Under Armour is a developer, marketer and distributor of branded performance apparel, footwear and accessories for men, women and youth.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Under Armour with 12 of 23 analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Under Armour with 12 of 22 analysts rating it hold.
 Analysts don't like Under Armour as much as competitor Hanesbrands overall.
-Seven out of 10 analysts rate Hanesbrands a buy compared to 10 of 23 for Under Armour.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Six out of nine analysts rate Hanesbrands a buy compared to nine of 22 for Under Armour.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $445.6 million in revenue this quarter.
-That would represent a rise of 35.6% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $404.1 million in revenue this quarter.
+That would represent a rise of 34.2% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $0.83 per share.
-Estimates range from $0.77 to $0.89.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.61 per share.
+Estimates range from $0.57 to $0.67.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 96.6% giving it an outperform rating.
-The community at large concurs with the All-Stars with 92% granting it a rating of outperform.
-Fools are bullish on Under Armour and haven't been shy with their opinions lately, logging 1,084 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 96.3% awarding it an "outperform" rating.
+The community at large backs the All-Stars with 91.9% granting it a rating of "outperform."
+Fools have embraced Under Armour and haven't been shy with their opinions lately, logging 1,098 posts in the past 30 days.
 Even with a robust four out of five stars, Under Armour's CAPS rating falls a little short of the community's upbeat outlook.